About Green Burial Massachusetts

 In 2019, Eva was nominated for the Green Burial Council Leadership Award, which is presented to an individual, organization, or business that has demonstrated foresight, innovation and extraordinary commitment to the environment through sustainability and attainability in the area of human death care practices.

 Jo Oltman has been death positive for as long as she can remember, and she is passionate about green burial.
-An unabashed taphophile, Jo has visited and photographed dozens of iconic cemeteries in the U.S. and Europe, and she is excited about creating the first conservation burial ground here in Massachusetts.
-She spends much of her time reading articles about death practices and has been a frequent attendee of the Death Salon, Death Cafes here in Boston, and the Daughters of Darkness Festival in Salem.
+An unabashed taphophile, Jo has visited and photographed dozens of iconic cemeteries in the U.S., Mexico, and Europe, and she is excited about creating the first conservation burial ground here in Massachusetts.
+She spends much of her time reading articles about death practices and has been a frequent participant of Death Cafes and the Death Salon hosted by The Order of the Good Death.
+She has spoken about natural burial at the Daughters of Darkness Festival in Salem and the Hospice & Palliative Care Federation of Massachusetts annual conference in Norwood.

-During the day, Jo manages marketing for a landscape architecture firm in Boston that specializes in cemetery master planning.
-There she applies her passion for green burial to help her team present on the future of memorialization and opportunities for designers to make beautiful, sustainable spaces for people to celebrate life and honor loved ones.
+Professionally, Jo is a proposal manager for an architecture and urban planning firm in Boston.
+She previously directed marketing for a landscape architecture firm specializing in cemetery master planning, where she applied her passion for green burial to help the designers educate industry peers about opportunities for making beautiful, sustainable spaces for people to celebrate life and honor loved ones.

 Joan Pillsbury, Treasurer and Director